pierre1754/PatientPortal/front/README.md

 │   │   ├── services
 ```

+I sorted the files by feature.
+Each feature has its own folder with its own components and services.

 ## Tailwind CSS

 I used Tailwind CSS to organize the layout of the page and add some style when needed.

 # User Documentation

-First, you need to create a doctor.
-Then, you can create a patient and assign him a doctor.
-Finally, you can create a treatment inside the patient details page.
+1. Go to the doctors page and create a doctor.
+2. Go to the patients page and create a patient.
+3. Go to the patient details page and create a treatment.